Team-building games for companies, organizations, and teams

 Project teams, complex tasks, training

-Tool: Deep Zoom Challenge – Team Building Game for Listening & Structure
+Tool: Deep Zoom Challenge – team-building game for listening & structure

-Coordination, patience, roles in the team
+Coordination, patience, team roles

 10–35 minutes